Summer Undergraduate Research Fellowship

 - Official transcripts from all postsecondary institutions you have attended

-Instruct your recommenders to include the course(s) they taught you in within their letters.
+Instruct your recommenders to include the course(s) they taught you within their letters.
 Arrange to have your letters of recommendation/evaluation and transcripts sent to the Heritage College.
-Documents may be sent through regular U.S. mail, Interfolio, VirtualEvals, the AACOMAS application site or emailed directly to email@example.com.
+Documents may be sent through regular U.S. mail, Interfolio, VirtualEvals, or emailed directly to email@example.com.

-You will be able to select up to five faculty mentors below with whom you would like to work.
-Please rank them in order of preference on your application essay.
+You will be able to select and rank up to five faculty mentors with whom you would like to work.
+This information will also appear in your SURF application portal.

 Tropical Disease Research in Ecuador: Epidemiological, entomological and clinical studies in rural communities of Ecuador.

 Activities will focus on the collection and analysis of biological material in the field (mobile laboratory) and further analysis of samples and data at the Center for Research on Health in Latin America in Quito, Ecuador.

 Summer research students will travel to Ecuador and will participate in both research and service activities.
 All participants will contribute to regular group reflections and participate in the creation of conditions that prevent and control Chagas disease and promote healthy living.
 Please note that the dates of this experience may differ from the posted SURF program dates.